Commercial bank

-A commercial bank is a financial institution that accepts deposits from the public and gives loans to its clients to make a profit.
+A commercial bank is a financial institution that accepts deposits from the public and provides loans to its clients in order to facilitate their commercial affairs, including transactional and trading activities involving monetary and non-monetary exchanges, while generating profit.

 It can also refer to a bank or a division of a larger bank that deals with wholesale banking to corporations or large or middle-sized businesses, to differentiate from retail banks and investment banks.
 Commercial banks include private sector banks and public sector banks.
 However, central banks function differently from commercial banks, despite a common misconception known as the "bank analogy".
 Unlike commercial banks, central banks are not primarily focused on generating profits and cannot become insolvent in the same way as commercial banks in a fiat currency system.

 History

 The name bank derives from the Italian word banco 'desk/bench', used during the Italian Renaissance era by Florentine bankers, who used to carry out their transactions on a desk covered by a green tablecloth.
 However, traces of banking activity can be found even in ancient times.

 In the United States, the term commercial bank was often used to distinguish it from an investment bank due to differences in bank regulation.
 After the Great Depression, through the Glass–Steagall Act, the U.S. Congress required that commercial banks only engage in banking activities, whereas investment banks were limited to capital market activities.
 This separation was mostly repealed in 1999 by the Gramm–Leach–Bliley Act.